-Most ISO auditors and FDA inspectors view CAPA as one of the most important processes in your quality system, but the approach to preventive actions is distinctly different between the ISO Quality System Standards (i.e., – ISO 9001 and ISO 13485) and FDA regulations (i.e., – 21 CFR 820.100).
+Most ISO auditors and FDA inspectors view CAPA as one of the most important processes in your quality system.
+Still, the approach to preventive actions is distinctly different between the ISO Quality System Standards (i.e., – ISO 9001 and ISO 13485) and FDA regulations (i.e., – 21 CFR 820.100).
 Throughout the FDA QSR, corrective action and preventive action are always found together, while in the ISO Standards, preventive action is a separate clause (i.e., – Clause 8.5.3).
 The wording of the two clauses is nearly identical, but ISO certification auditors tend to be purists.
 Therefore, your ISO certification auditor will expect you to have at least some examples of CAPAs that are 100% preventive.
-In fact, many auditors will issue a nonconformity if you have no examples that are 100% preventive.
+Many auditors will issue a nonconformity if you have no examples that are 100% preventive.

 Why is Preventive Action Important?

 No, the CAPA process is how you correct and prevent quality problems.
-In order to find preventive actions you actually have to develop your other quality system processes.
-These companies have strategically chosen to develop their quality systems to a higher level of performance, because they know that preventing quality problems results will cost substantially less than waiting until problems occur, and then fixing those problems.
+In order to find preventive actions, you have to develop your other quality system processes.
+These companies have strategically chosen to create their quality systems to a higher level of performance because they know that preventing quality problems results will cost substantially less than waiting until problems occur, and then fixing those problems.
 These companies often talk about the “Cost of Quality,” and when you tour their facility, you see quality objectives being communicated to everyone.